What We Look For

 Successful USC Students

 USC students pursue ambitious intellectual and professional goals by studying across disciplines and taking advantage of the diversity of programs available.
 They are willing to venture outside their comfort zones.
 They are interested in the world, in other peoples and cultures, and enjoy examining important issues from a global perspective.
-USC students are unafraid to speak up in class to make others think or fight for a cause.
 They get involved by participating in student organizations and connecting with others.
 They seek to grow to their fullest potential, and they work to serve others in the community along the way.

 Accessibility and Financial Aid

-USC is need-blind in its admission process—a student’s financial need will not influence an admission decision.
+USC is need-blind in its admission process for domestic students.
+In other words, that student’s financial need will not influence their admission decision.
 In fact, nearly two-thirds of undergraduate students at USC receive financial aid.

 First-Year Student Profile